Quantum fate of timelike naked singularity with scalar hair: Self-adjoint extension method

 in which $\lambda$ should be an integer.
-Obviously, when $r\rightarrow \chi_{0}$ (which is the singular point) the above two solutions would be finite and their Hilbert space norms near the singular point as well.
+Obviously, when $r\rightarrow \chi_{0}$ (which is the singular point in our spacetime) the above two solutions are both finite and their Hilbert space norms near the singular point as well.
+Accordingly, the operator (\ref{A-Dirac}) is not essentially self-adjoint.